Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Introduction

 \begin{Thm}[Chappell and Pelsmajer~\cite{CP13}] Let $k\ge 2$ and $d\ge 2$ be integers, and $G$ be a graph of order $n$ with treewidth at most $k$.
 Then the maximum order of an induced forest in $G$ having maximum degree at most $d$ is at least $\frac{2dn+2}{kd+d+1}$ unless $G\in\{ K_{1,1,3}, K_{2,3} \}$ and $k=d=2$. \end{Thm}

-More generally, we can consider both the treewidth of a given graph and that of its induced subgraphs to derive the following result, which is the first result of ours and also serves as a generalization of Theorem~\ref{thm:Hosono}.
+More generally, we can consider both the treewidth of a given graph and that of its induced subgraphs to derive the following result, which is the first result of ours.

 \begin{thm} Let $s$ and $t$ be positive integers, and let $G$ be a graph with $tw(G)\le s$.
 Then $G$ has an induced subgraph $H$ such that $tw(H)\le t$ and $|H|\ge\frac{t+1}{s+1}|G|$. \end{thm}